AllenNeuralDynamics/aind-watchdog-service/README.md

 # Summary

 With aind-watchdog-service, you can configure a directory for the app to watch, where manifest files (or beacon files) are dropped containing src files from an acquisition labeled by modality.
-The program is meant to be configured with a web-hook URL to send messages to a Teams channel when data staging is complete and data transfer has been triggered through [aind-data-transfer-service](https://github.com/AllenNeuralDynamics/aind-data-transfer-service).
+The program can be configured with a web-hook URL to send messages to a Teams channel when data staging is complete and data transfer has been triggered through [aind-data-transfer-service](https://github.com/AllenNeuralDynamics/aind-data-transfer-service).
 Pipeline capsule ids can be added if triggering pipelines is necessary post-acquisition.

 # Usage
-* Create a watch_config file as json or yaml and store it's location in an environment variable called WATCH_CONFIG
+* Create a watch_config file as yaml.
+Create an environment variable called WATCH_CONFIG containing the location of the config file.
     * Review src/aind-watchdog-service/models/watch_config.py for configuration parameters
     * watch_config.yml must include:
-        * flag_dir (where watchdog observer should be looking for beacon files)
+        * **flag_dir**: where watchdog observer should be looking for beacon files
-        * webhook_url (to receive Teams notifications)
+        * **webhook_url**: to receive Teams notifications
-        * run_script (bool - should be set to False if planning on staging data on VAST)

-* Beacon or manifest file must contain the word "manifest" in the file name and the parameters according to the configurations set in aind-watchdog-service/models/job_config.py using either VastTransferConfig or RunScriptConfig for VAST transfer or custom script instructions, respectively.
-    * yaml only (for now)
-    * To run a job that stages data on VAST, view the a template manifest under \tests\resources\manifest.yml
-        * for configuration parameters reference VastTransferConfig under src\aind_watchdog_service\models\job_configs.py
-    * Run a custom script
-        * To run a custom script that requires a differnt procedure than staging data directly on VAST, view the template manifest under \tests\resources\manifest_run_script.yml
-        * see src\aind_watchdog_service\models\job_configs.py
+* Manifest files are saved as yaml and must contain the following keys (note, some are optional)

+    * **name**: name of directory for the dataset stored on VAST
+    * **processor_full_name**: full name of person who acquired the data
+    * **subject_id**: mouse id
+    * **acquisition_datetime**: datetime of when data were acquired
+    * **platform**: platform name as defined in aind-data-schema-models
+    * **modalities**: modality name with source files or directories listed per modality
+    * **project_name**: project name as seen in the project and funding sources smart sheet
+    * **schemas**: location of rig.json, session.json and data_description.json
+    * **s3_bucket**: private, public or scratch
+    * **schedule_time**: when to schedule the transfer pipeline.
+Defaults to immediatly if not set (optional)
+    * **capsule_id**: Code Ocean pipeline or capsule id to trigger (optional)
+    * **mount**: Code Ocean pipeline or capsule id mount point

 # Configure Task Scheduler to boot aind-watchdog-service

+**Windows Task Scheduler**

+* Should run for any user and run regardless of a user being logged in.
+* runs with highest priviledges
+* run program at log in and start up.
+* delay the start of the program by 30 seconds
+* only start one instance

+Check task manager to verify that two icons of watchdog are active.
+This is only one instance but Observer creates a second thread making it appear that two instance are running.

+Start and stop watchdog through Task Scheduler.
+Task Scheduler will hold the PID of the program.
+If it is started on it's own and you try and stop watchdog with Task Scheduler, it will not stop.

+**systemd**

+XXX under construction XXX

 # Installation
 To use the software, in the root directory, run